IBM/uDepot/README.md

 ## Notes

-- Crash recovery: Data should be always recoverable from the uDepot data log when using a block device that is "enterprize" grade and has battery (or otherwise) protected data buffers), i.e., a REQ_FUA (e.g., for writes on fds opened with O_SYNC) will return immediately.
+- Crash recovery: Data should be always recoverable from the uDepot data log when using a block device that is "enterprise" grade and has battery (or otherwise) protected data buffers), i.e., a REQ_FUA (e.g., for writes on fds opened with O_SYNC) will return immediately.
 Most datacenter-grade NVMe drives offer this.